 Buying a device and simply putting it on your dog is not that simple; how it works on your dog will always have an impact on its success.

 The citronella spray collar is often activated using sound.
 However, some dog owners and veterinarians do not recommend the unit because they are often set off because of other sounds not relating to the dog barking, but they can be a good method to try on a howling or whining dog.
+This collar is what we personally recommend.

 The volume of the dog’s howling/whining noise is placed at a degree to set off the microphone’s setting sensitivity.
 Others might think that the volume may not be sufficiently loud for the mike to respond to, but in that case, they perhaps do not have that big of a dog whining problem.